 Convenient for working professionals - Participate in class discussions and complete your studies as your schedule allows with our flexible, fully online program.

-Faculty who have been there, and are there for you - The chair of our Justice Studies department is a former Norfolk and Suffolk county prosecutor with 17 years of experience.
-Our faculty members are similarly qualified in their respective fields, and are supportive of students throughout the program.
+Faculty who have been there, and are there for you - The Program Chair of our Justice Studies department is a former Norfolk and Suffolk county prosecutor with 17 years of experience.
+Our faculty members are similarly qualified in their respective fields and are supportive of students throughout the program.

 Exceptional student support services - As a student at Lasell, you'll benefit from our wide range of services, including career counseling, online training, academic support, graduate advising, and enrollment counseling to support you in every aspect of your graduate experience.

 Learn about our admissions requirements, and join us to further your career.

 Quinn Bill Certified Program